will-flaugher/python_class_final_project/README.md

 # Impact of Price on Product Ratings: Amazon India Analysis

-This repository contains the final project for **MBA 720C – Introduction to Python for Business Analytics**, completed by Kwabena Frimpong, Isabel Karst, Paul Nolan, William Flaugher, and Hao Sun.
+This repository contains the final project for UNC's **Introduction to Python for Business Analytics** course, completed by Kwabena Frimpong, Isabel Karst, Paul Nolan, William Flaugher, and Hao Sun.

 ## 📌 Project Summary